De-Risking-Strategies/SensorFusionPublic/README.md

 https://github.com/De-Risking-Strategies/SensorFusion.git

 ### 2. Checkout Master branch from Git Hub
-To Pull a copy of the release branch, at a command line (with GitHub installed and credentials handy):
+To Pull a copy of the release branch, at a command line (with GitHub installed and credentials handy).

+From the /home/pi directory:
+Type:
+cd SensorFusion

 EX: git pull <remote> <branch>

 Type: